elevateforhumanity/fix2/DISABLE_SISTER_REPOS_GUIDE.md

 - ✅ Runs in GitHub's infrastructure
 - ✅ Creates proper commits with co-author attribution
 - ✅ Can be run multiple times safely
+- ✅ Works across all organization repositories

 **Cons:**
+- ⚠️ Requires creating and storing a PAT
+- ⚠️ PAT needs to be refreshed when it expires
 - ⚠️ Requires GitHub Actions to be enabled
-- ⚠️ Requires GITHUB_TOKEN to have write access to other repos

 ---